GeeWee/geewee.github.io/_drafts/testing-background-services.md

 -------------------------------
-title: IHostedService and BackgroundService
+title: Testing ASP.NET Core BackgroundServices
-permalink: '/remarkable-2setup'
+permalink: '/testing-aspnetcore-backgroundservices'
 -------------------------------

 (note all of this is .net 5) ??

 # Todo figure out how to do foldable sections for e.g. error handling?